 Pillans played 10 Sunfoil Series games for the Dolphins in 2014 and late 2015, taking 43 wickets with a best of 6-67.
 His last appearance came aged 24.

-He then signed for Surrey on a three-year contract ahead of the 2016 summer on an ancestral visa and while encouraging in T20 cricket during the most recent campaign, he found his opportunities limited in First-Class and Championship cricket.
+He then signed for Surrey on a three-year contract ahead of the 2016 summer on an ancestral visa and while encouraging in T20 cricket during 2018, he found his opportunities limited in first-class and County Championship cricket.

-Pillans was recently clocked as one of the quickest bowlers in the Blast, consistently reaching speeds of 90 mph plus.
-He took 12 wickets in nine appearances for Surrey in 2018 before joining Yorkshire in the search for more regular cricket across all forms.
+In 2018, Pillans was clocked as one of the quickest bowlers in the Blast, consistently reaching speeds of 90 mph plus.
+He took 12 wickets in nine appearances for Surrey during that campaign before joining Yorkshire in the search for more regular cricket across all forms.

 He believes the fact he falls away in his action helps him be a danger with reverse swing.

 Like leg-spinner Josh Poysden, who also signed a three-year deal ahead of 2019, Pillans joined Yorkshire on loan late in 2018, going wicketless on his four-day debut in a high-scoring Championship draw against Nottinghamshire at Trent Bridge.

 “Mat is a bit different to what we’ve already got with that extra pace,” said bowling coach Rich Pyrah.
 “He’s a bit of x factor and gives us another option.

 “At Yorkshire, we’ve got a lot of skilled bowlers, which you need at Headingley.
 But away from home, and in white ball cricket, we do need that extra pace.

 “He’s not played a great deal of cricket, but fast bowlers have to have time to develop and get their body strong enough to do it for long periods.